Skip Ribbon Commands

 Give Your Child's Eyes a Screen-Time Break: Here's Why Give Your Child's Eyes a Screen-Time Break: Here's Why

-Children spend more time than ever staring at digital screens—on computers, tablets, TVs, smartphones, and other devices.
+Children spend more time than ever staring at digital screens—on computers, tablets, TVs, smartphones and other devices.
 All that screen time can take a toll on children's wellbeing, including how their eyes may feel.

 Research shows that children begin zooming in on digital media devices, such as their parents' tablets or smartphones, as young as 6 months old.
-By their teens, studies have found, kids spend nearly 7 hours a day using screened-based media, watching TV, playing video games, and using social media.
+By their teens, studies have found, kids spend nearly 7 hours a day using screened-based media, watching TV, playing video games and using social media.
 Especially if they're having fun, children might keep playing and watching to the point of eye-rubbing exhaustion.

-This doesn't include additional time spent using screens at school and for homework.
+And this doesn't include additional time spent using screens at school and for homework.

-Why screen breaks are important
+Why screen-time breaks are important

 Staring at a screen for long stretches without taking breaks can cause symptoms such as: